amirberenji1995/damavand/Readme.md

 ## License

+Damavand is dual-licensed:

+* **For non-commercial use:** Damavand is available under the $$\red{[???]}$$ License.
+This allows researchers, educators, and individual users to freely use, modify, and distribute the software for non-profit academic research, educational purposes, and personal projects.
+See the $$\red{[LICENSE file](LICENSE)}$$ for the full terms.

+* **For commercial or enterprise use:** Use of Damavand within a commercial product or for internal business operations in a for-profit organization requires a commercial license.
+Please contact ahberenji@gmail.com for commercial licensing inquiries and terms.

 ## Next steps

-We highly encourage our developers to help in extending the Damavand, particularly in the following directions:
+We highly encourage other developers to help in extending the Damavand, particularly in the following directions:

 1. Adding new datasets
 2. Adding new signal processing methods